moonbeamzebra/krr/README.md

 # KRR

-Knowledge Representation and Reasoning (KKR) is a correlation engine using Drools and Neo4j.
+Knowledge Representation and Reasoning (KRR) is a correlation engine using Drools and Neo4j.
 Able to do event-based correlation and topology-based correlation.

 ******
 ##AUTHOR